 The Centers for Disease Control and Prevention (CDC) estimate that, in 2016, about

 Schizophrenia is slightly more common in males than females.
-Symptoms often begin between the ages of 16 and 30 years, but it can sometimes appear during childhood.
+Symptoms often begin between the ages of

 Around 1 percent of people in the U.S. have schizophrenia, according to the National Alliance on Mental Illness (NAMI).

 Various studies have identified some similarities between ADHD and schizophrenia and a possible overlap.

 - People with schizophrenia

 often have symptomsof other psychiatric disorders, including ADHD, in early adolescence.

 - Children and teenagers with ADHD may be